By Terrence Henry and Shawna Reding

 And that’s exactly what happened.
 On January 30, 2012 a tanker truck carrying 4,000 gallons of water pulled up to a storage tank in Spicewood Beach and began pumping out water.
 While water had been trucked out of the community just weeks before, it’s now being trucked in.

-The LCRA expects that unless drought conditions change significantly, they could be trucking in water for six to eight more months while a long-term solution is sought.
-Those three to four loads a day cost about $200 each, and the LCRA says they will absorb the cost.
+Initially the LCRA expected to truck in water for only six to eight more months while a long-term solution was sought.
+Those five to six loads a day cost about $200 each, and the LCRA absorbs the cost.